Experimental Analysis of Biasing Voltage Generation in Wave-Controlled RIS: System Design

-To extract the dc voltage from the BTL standing wave $w(x_{m},t)$ at each $x_m$ location, a rectifier circuit composed of a resistor $R_\mathrm{r}$, a capacitor $C_\mathrm{r}$, and a diode $D_\mathrm{r}$ was designed.
+To extract the dc voltages $w(m)$ from the BTL standing wave $w(x_m,t)$ at each $x_m=m d_x$ location, a rectifier circuit composed of a resistor $R_\mathrm{r}$, a capacitor $C_\mathrm{r}$, and a diode $D_\mathrm{r}$ was designed.
 The capacitor and the resistor are grounded via a through-hole as shown in Fig.~\ref{fig:TL_geometry_Rectifier} (only the microstrip layer is shown, the ground plane underneath is not shown), while the diode is connected between these components and the BTL at position $x_m$.
 The ADS time-domain circuit simulator was employed to optimize the design of the circuit, resulting in $R_\mathrm{r} = 10$ k$\Omega$ and $C_\mathrm{r} = 200$ pF.
+To mitigate RF current effects on both boards, the capacitor $C_\mathrm{r}$ is implemented as two 100-pF capacitors in parallel: $C_\mathrm{r1}$ on the RIS board (see Fig. \ref{fig:RIS_Dimensions.png}) and $C_\mathrm{r2}$ on the BTL board.
 The BAS16GW diode provided by Nexperia was selected for its fast recovery time of 4 ns and low capacitance of 1.5 pF.
 By choosing a time constant of $\tau=2$ $\mu$s, the rectifier effectively tracks signal peaks while maintaining the impedance $Z_\mathrm{rect}$ seen by the BTL between a few hundred to 1000 $\Omega$ for frequencies up to 300 MHz.
 The impedance $Z_\mathrm{rect}$ plays a crucial role in the biasing process, as it is connected to the BTL and can influence the voltage distribution along the RIS.
 However, in this case, the impedance does not significantly load the BTL, and thus does not have a large impact on system performance.
 Fig.~\ref{fig:TL_geometry_Rectifier} illustrates the rectifier circuit (inset) and its connection to the BTL and the RIS board.

 Fig.~\ref{fig:Circuit_AC_DC} shows the BTL and its connection to an arbitrary waveform generator (AWG), modeled with an ideal ac power supply $V_\mathrm{g}$ in series with an impedance $Z_\mathrm{g}$, a dc power supply $V_\mathrm{dc}=W_0$, rectifiers, and some decoupling elements, detailing the current flow of the ac and dc signals.
 Due to the need for the offset voltage $W_0$, decoupling the ac and dc signals is necessary to prevent short-circuiting and ensure proper current flow along the BTL.
 To achieve this, a capacitor $C_\mathrm{f} =1$ $\mu$F is connected after the AWG to act as a high-pass filter, while an inductor $L_\mathrm{f} = 680$ $\mu$H is inserted after the dc power supply to serve as a low-pass filter.
 An additional capacitor $C_\mathrm{f}$ is connected between the end of the BTL and either a short or open circuit termination.
 The chosen capacitors provide a capacitive reactance $X_{C\mathrm{f}} \approx 0.3$ $\Omega$ at 500 kHz, while the chosen inductor offers an inductive reactance $X_{L\mathrm{f}} \approx 2.1$ k$\Omega$ at the same frequency.
 This setup ensures that ac signals above 500 kHz (i.e., including all biasing modes) flow through the capacitors but not through the inductor, while signals below 500 kHz (i.e., the dc biasing voltage $W_0$) flow through the inductor but not the capacitors, avoiding short circuits at the opposite end of the BTL.